OludayoDahunsi/Django_API_REST_Project/README.md

 - Git Bash
 - Postman

-### If you decide to clone the repository, You need not install the Django and Django REST Framework
+### If you decide to clone the repository, and run in a containerized environment.
+You do not need a fresh install of the Django and Django REST Framework
-- Python 3.12.3
-- Install the GitHub Desktop
-- Docker Container
-- Postman

 ### Installing